2024 Bridge: District 25 Events

 At some point on Saturday morning Sue hooked up with Shirley Wagner, a very nice person from Central Mass with whom I had worked on the Executive Committee.
 They did not do well in the morning session, but they improved in the afternoon after Shirley advised Sue to concentrate on “restraint”.

 The Executive Committee meeting was painful.
 I was Connecticut’s only representative.
 Bill Segraves attended for a few minutes by Zoom.
 Denise served soda and cheese and crackers.
 The district has $158,000 in cash, but it can no longer afford to buy supper for the committee.
-AND they expect people to play in the evening games after the meetings.
+Moreover, they expect the attendees to play in the evening games after the meetings.

-Sue Miguel passed out a list of items that she and Denise have accomplished.
+Sue Miguel passed out a list of items that she and Denise had accomplished.
 She highlighted a new committee of unit presidents.
 They reportedly had a “fabulous” meeting on Thursday evening.
 This group is precisely identical to the Executive Committee minus Joe, Carolyn, Brenda Montague, and me, the four people whom she cannot count on for unthinking support.

-Mark Aquino talked about his research on previous the sites of NABC tournaments.
+Mark Aquino talked about his research on the previous sites of NABC tournaments.
 Because of his position on a committee he thinks that he might be able to salvage an NABC in Providence at some point in the future.
+It sounded quixotic to me

 Sunday morning’s BoD meeting was more of the same.
 A lot of people from Connecticut were in attendance.
 At the very end I tried to draw people’s attention to the district’s huge pile of cash and emphasized that, in my opinion, some of this should go to supporting clubs.
-I don’t think that anyone was listening.
+I didn’t think that anyone was listening.
+After the meeting I learned from the owner of a club that the drive from his house to the club’s site was not as long as the half hour that Steve claimed.

-I learned that the Fall tournament will be at the Holiday Inn in Norwich CT.
+I learned that the Fall tournament will be at the Holiday Inn in Norwich, CT.
+The district had never held an event there.
+All three flights of the district’s NAP qualifying events will also be held there.

 My partner on Sunday was Paul Burnham.
 We had sat at the same table at the BoD meeting and agreed on a convention card for the Bracketed Swiss.
 We met Ann Johnson and Chris Pettingell at the partnership table.
 I totaled up the points and bought an entry using four different credit cards.
 We were in the lowest bracket, but there was some pretty tough competition there.
 Evidently the less experienced players had not learned the lesson that the best way to get gold points was in bracketed events.

 The bridge is mostly a blur.
 I remember that on the first hand I opened 1NT with only one small club.
 I was still discombobulated from the meeting and the chaos at the registration table.
 One of my spades was sorted next to the singleton club.
-I only went down one in an impossible 3NT contract, but miscues at the other table caused us to lose this and three of our other five matches.
+I only went down one in an impossible 3NT contract, but miscues at the other table caused us to lose this and three of our other four matches.

 At lunch Paul and I sat with Ann, Chris, and some other woman.
 The conversation was extremely tiresome.
 At no point did I have anything to contribute.
 Eventually Paul stood up and announced that he wanted to “take a walk.”